LakshitaJoshi/Sentiment-Analysis-on-Amazon-Fine-Food-Reviews/README.md

-# Sentiment-Analysis-on-Amazon-Fine-Food-Reviews
+# 📦 Sentiment Analysis on Amazon Fine Food Reviews
 Sentiment analysis on Amazon Fine Food Reviews using VADER and RoBERTa, with plans to fine-tune RoBERTa for improved results.

-# 📦 Sentiment Analysis on Amazon Fine Food Reviews

 This project performs sentiment analysis on the Amazon Fine Food Reviews dataset using both rule-based and transformer-based models.
 It currently compares **VADER** and **RoBERTa (pre-trained on Twitter data)** and plans to fine-tune RoBERTa in the next phase for domain-specific performance.